How to respond to disrespect

 1. Disrespectful people

-2. "Normal" people who are neither disrespectful nor particularly respectful
+2. People who are neither disrespectful nor particularly respectful

 3. People who can give respect.